efabless/foss-asic-tools/README.md

 `.\start_x.bat`

-**Attention Windows and macOS users:** The X-server connection is automatically killed if there is a too long idle period in the terminal (when this happens, it looks like a **crash** of the system).
-A **workaround** is to start a second terminal from the initial terminal that pops up when executing the start scripts `./start_x.sh` or `.\start_x.bat`, and then start `htop` in the initial terminal.
+**Attention Windows and macOS users:** The X-server connection is automatically killed if there is a too-long idle period in the terminal (when this happens, it looks like a **crash** of the system).
+A **workaround** is to start a second terminal from the initial terminal that pops up when executing the start scripts `./start_x.sh` or `.\start_x.bat` and then start `htop` in the initial terminal.
 In this way, there is an ongoing display activity in the initial terminal, and as a positive side-effect, the usage of the machine can be monitored.
 We are looking for a better long-term solution.

-**Attention macOS users:** Please make sure to disable the *Enable VirtioFS accelerated directory sharing* setting available as "Beta Setting", as this will cause issues with accessing the mounted drives!
-However, enabling *VirtioFS* general setting works in Docker >v4.15.0!
+**Attention macOS users:** Please make sure to disable the *Enable VirtioFS accelerated directory sharing* setting available as "Beta Setting," as this will cause issues accessing the mounted drives!
+However, enabling the *VirtioFS* general setting works in Docker >v4.15.0!

 #### Variables for X11